 What are the benefits of a Dental Implant?

-The oral surgeons at Bay Area OSM highly recommend implant dentistry over conventional replacements or not replacing the tooth at all.
+The oral surgeons at Bay Area OSM highly recommend implant surgery over conventional replacements or not replacing the tooth at all.

 The following reasons explain why: